Pounamu From Nelson Tasman

 A Journey Through Time: How Nelson Pounamu Was Formed

 The origins of Nelson Tasman pounamu stretch back over 200 million years to the Mesozoic era.
-Unlike some other pounamu sources, the formation in the Nelson region is intrinsically linked to a significant geological feature: the Nelson Mineral Belt.
+Unlike some other pounamu sources, the formation in the Nelson region is closely linked to a significant geological feature: the Nelson Mineral Belt.

 The Distinctive Palette of Nelson Pounamu

-One of the most captivating aspects of Nelson Pounamu is its incredibly diverse and vibrant colour spectrum.
+One of the most captivating aspects of Nelson Pounamu is its diverse and vibrant colour spectrum.
 Influenced by the unique mineral composition and geological conditions, each piece tells a story through its shades.

 While many expect pounamu to be simply green, Nelson Tasman varieties showcase a wider array:

-- Deep Forest Greens: Rich, intense green shades, often reminiscent of the dense native bush, ranging from emerald to almost black.
+• Deep Forest Greens: Rich, intense green shades often reminiscent of the dense native bush, ranging from emerald to almost black.
 Some pieces display subtle darker inclusions, adding depth and character, like shadows in the forest.

-- Grey-Blues and Slate Tones: Often found alongside the more vibrant blues, these shades reflect the lower iron content and higher magnesium, creating a serene, muted palette, like a cloudy sky over the mountains.
+• Grey-Blues and Slate Tones: Often found alongside the more vibrant blues, these shades reflect the lower iron content and higher magnesium, creating a serene, muted palette, like a cloudy sky over the mountains.

 The Allure of Whakatu Blue: Nelson's Iconic Pounamu